developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 2. For the users or roles in the **USERS/ROLES** table, toggle the checkmark for each privilege you want to grant on the Dremio source that is being created.
 3. Click **Save** after setting the configuration.

-## Updating an Elasticsearch Source[​](#updating-an-elasticsearch-source "Direct link to Updating an Elasticsearch Source")
+## Updating an Elasticsearch Source

 To update an Elasticsearch source:

 1. On the Datasets page, under **Databases** in the panel on the left, find the name of the source you want to update.
 2. Right-click the source name and select **Settings** from the list of actions.
 Alternatively, click the source name and then the ![The Settings icon](/images/settings-icon.png "The Settings icon") at the top right corner of the page.
 3. In the **Source Settings** dialog, edit the settings you wish to update.
 Dremio does not support updating the source name.
-For information about the settings options, see [Configuring Elasticsearch as a Source](#configuring-elasticsearch-as-a-source).
+For information about the settings options, see Configuring Elasticsearch as a Source.
 4. Click **Save**.

-## Deleting an Elasticsearch Source[​](#deleting-an-elasticsearch-source "Direct link to Deleting an Elasticsearch Source")
+## Deleting an Elasticsearch Source

 note